abentley1110/NCL-CFSR/README.md

 # NCL-CFSR
-Plotting atmospheric variables from the NCEP CFSR dataset using NCL
+Plotting atmospheric variables from the NCEP CFSR dataset using NCL.
+Last update: December 2017